 Emilie’s book really changed that for me.
 Her recipes are almost entirely based on a no-knead overnight method of letting the dough sit.
 This process, called the bulk rise (or bulk fermentation), is where the yeast does most of its work of giving the dough flavour (though the production of alcohol and other byproducts) and helping it gain more structure as the gluten develops.

-You are this close to baking your own artisan sourdough.
+But I have to emphasize, you are this close to baking your own artisan sourdough bread.
 In your kitchen.
 By yourself.
-(Insert cheering crowd sound effect here.)
+Yes, dreams do come true.

-Some of the other recipes I’m eager to get my hands into include the cinnamon raisin swirl, the sticky date, walnut, and orange, the overnight danish rye, the light rye, the light and fluffy brioche, the mighty multigrain, the sesame, the basic no-knead focaccia, the overnight mini sourdough english muffins, the Sunday morning bagels, the salted chocolate caramel knot, and of course, the sourdough waffles–I mean, basically every recipe in the book!
+Some of the other recipes I’m eager to dig into include the cinnamon raisin swirl, the sticky date, walnut, and orange, the overnight danish rye, the light rye, the light and fluffy brioche, the mighty multigrain, the sesame, the basic no-knead focaccia, the overnight mini sourdough english muffins, the Sunday morning bagels, the salted chocolate caramel knot, and of course, the sourdough waffles–I mean, basically almost every recipe in the book!

 *The giveaway is now closed* Now for the best news!
 Emilie has generously offered to give away a copy of her book to one lucky reader (we can ship to the US or Canada).
 It’s a treasure of a book filled with inspiring recipes and beautiful photos, so be sure to enter.
 There are multiple ways to do so.
 You can: